talagayev/OpenMMDL/docs/simulation_output.rst

    * - Name
      - Description
-   * - centered_top.pdb
+   * - centered_top.pdb*
      - Topology File of the centered protein in PDB Format with all atoms and new coordinates.
-   * - centered_top.gro
+   * - centered_top.gro*
      - Topology File of the centered protein in Gromacs GRO Format with all atoms and new coordinates.
-   * - centered_traj.dcd
+   * - centered_traj.dcd*
      - Trajectory File of the aligned centered protein in DCD Format with all atoms and new coordinates.
-   * - centered_traj.xtc
+   * - centered_traj.xtc*
-     - Trajectory File of the centered protein in XTC Format with all atoms and new coordinates.
+     - Trajectory File of the aligned centered protein in XTC Format with all atoms and new coordinates.

-2. *Prot_Lig*: Folder that contains the centered topology files with new coordinates according to the center of mass.
+2. *Prot_Lig*: Folder that contains the centered topology files of only the protein and ligand atoms with new coordinates according to the center of mass.